A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 In just a few clicks, our cookie consent manager can:

-- Detect, scan, categorize, and auto-block cookies
+1. Detect, scan, categorize, and auto-block cookies.

-- Create a cookie policy with automatic updates and consent logs, generate a Do Not Sell My Info link, and create DSAR forms
+3. Create a cookie policy with automatic updates and consent logs, generate a Do Not Sell My Info link, and create DSAR forms

-They help us update all of our tools whenever data privacy laws change, so you can trust that our Cookie Consent Manager always complies with the privacy laws that affect you and your business.
+We update our tools regularly, so you can trust that our Cookie Consent Manager meets the standards of existing and new privacy laws that may affect your business.

 What Not To Do